From Italy’s most famous and stunning Cinque Terre coastline, to Tuscany’s unknown but beautiful hamlet of Giannella and lakeside town of Orbetello.

 - Supermercato Barracuda (Via Scarabelli 4/6) – As the InCoop opened too late for the bus back, did a quick run around for the vitals at this supermarket.
 I found Muesli in dispensers at a per kilo price – Muesli is hard to find in Italy and quite expensive, so worth the stop.

-As we couldn’t find any Tabacchi open to buy a return bus ticket, decided to chance it and be a little ‘creative’ with our previous tickets.
-This worked and arrived at Porto Santa Liberata again, for the next bus back to Gianella.
+As we don’t find any Tabacchi open to buy a return bus ticket, decide to chance it and be a little ‘creative’ with our previous tickets.
+This works and arrive at Porto Santa Liberata once more for the next bus to Giannella.

 Fun at the campsite chapter

-Arriving at the campsite, the elderly owner and his daughter greeted us in what can only be called, a strange manner.
-In fact, it was hard to gauge whether the campsite was open.
-The site’s website said yes, the campsite’s entrance sign said yes, but the owners didn’t really know.
+Arriving at the campsite, the elderly owner and his daughter greets us in what can only be called, a strange manner.
+In fact, it’s hard to gauge whether the campsite is open.
+The site’s website states yes, the campsite’s entrance sign states yes, but the owners don’t really know.
 Did I mention Reg is the only soul here?

-We were waved in and asked to follow the elderly owner to a pitch.
-Registered at reception, where a copy of your passport is taken but they also wanted to keep one original passport.
-I refused this and was curtly advised that if it was summer, I wouldn’t have a choice.
+We’re waved in and asked to follow the elderly owner to a pitch.
+Registering at reception, a copy of our passport is taken but they also want to keep one original passport.
+I refuse this and was curtly advised that if it was summer, I wouldn’t have a choice.
 I’m not sure why as this campsite is electronically gated and no one can leave without reception opening the gate.

-Also odd, was the elderly owner kept speaking in a mix of German, Italian, a few English words, and some other language thrown in for good measure – all in the one sentence.
-Communication was interesting.
-When I responded that I could speak in Italian or English, he (and his daughter) continued to speak the several languages.
-The owner asked us what sort of power amperage we needed and responding with 6AMPs, he barked “NO” and motioned with 3 fingers “3 AMPs”.
-He then motioned that if we trip the fuse box, he’ll pull our plug out and we would not have any power for our stay; motioning this 3 times, just so we knew he was adamant.
+When I respond that I can speak in Italian or English, he (and his daughter) continues to speak the several languages.
+The owner asks us what sort of power amperage we need and responding with 6AMPs, he barks “NO” and motions with 3 fingers “3 AMPs”.
+He motions that if we trip the fuse box, he’ll pull our plug out and we won’t have any power for our stay, then motioning this 3 times, just so we know he’s adamant.

 This is the most expensive site so far: France, Spain, and Italy included.
-Although it’s lovely with hedges between pitches and newish clean facilities, there is no hot water.
-The owner advised it would be repaired tomorrow.
-However, the daughter advised “no hot water in winter”.
+Although it’s lovely with hedges between pitches and newish clean facilities, there isn’t any hot water.
+The owner advises this will be repaired tomorrow.
+However, the daughter advises “no hot water in winter”.
 Who do we believe and do we chance it?
 We’re here now and nothing else is open.
-In the summer, a lack of hot water would not be a problem, but in Tuscany’s chilly December, this is a problem.
+In the summer, a lack of hot water wouldn’t be a problem, but in Tuscany’s chilly December, this is a problem.

-Oh and we’re locked in for the night and can’t get out due to the high electric gate (think this was at about 19:00hrs) – at least it is safe.
+Oh and we’re locked in for the night and can’t get out due to the high electric gate (think this is at around 19:00hrs) – at least it’s safe.

-Saw the elderly owner at the campsite and he advises if there’s anything we needed, to just let him know.
+See the elderly owner again, he advises if there’s anything we need, to just let him know.
 Hot water?
-Sadly, no, this wasn’t to be, he shook his head.
+Sadly, no, this isn’t to be, he shakes his head.
 It will be interesting to see if he gives a discount for the two nights.

-I felt as if he shafted us promising hot water during our stay and knowingly that it was not going to happen; not giving us a discount for turning the water off; trying to charge us City Tax, then having the hide to ask us why we’re leaving!
+I felt as if he shafted us promising hot water during our stay and knowing that it wasn’t going to happen.
+And, not giving us a discount for turning the water off, trying to charge us City Tax, then having the hide to ask us why we’re leaving!

-A shame but decided to cut the stay at this campsite short and keep travelling south.
+A shame but decide to cut the stay short at this campsite and keep travelling south.

 Next destination…Ostia, which is situated in the coastal outskirts of Rome.
-Really hope that the next campsite will be a much more pleasant experience than this one.
+Really hope that the next campsite is a much more pleasant experience than this one.